Types of chocolate: Dark

 Dark chocolate, also called plain chocolate, is produced using only cocoa butter, with no milk fat included.
 It is made from chocolate liquor to which some sugar, more cocoa butter and vanilla are added.
 Dark chocolate can be eaten as is, or used in cooking, for which thicker baking bars, usually with high cocoa percentages ranging from 70% to 100%, are sold.
-A higher amount of cocoa solids indicates more bitterness.
+A higher amount of total cocoa solids usually indicates more bitterness, although it is not always the case.
 Many brands display the cocoa percentage on their packaging.

 "Bittersweet chocolate" is a version of dark chocolate intended for baking with a low amount of sugar, with the sugar typically consisting of about 33% of the final mass.
 "Semi-sweet chocolate" includes more sugar, resulting in a somewhat sweeter confection, but the two are largely interchangeable in baking.

 European Union rules specify a minimum of 35% cocoa solids.
 The U.S. Food and Drug Administration does not have a standard of identity for dark chocolate, but requires a minimum concentration of chocolate liquor of 15% for sweet chocolate and 35% for semisweet or bittersweet chocolate.

 As of 2017, there is no high-quality evidence that dark chocolate affects blood pressure significantly.
 However, a 2017 review found some moderate‐quality evidence that flavanol‐rich cocoa products may have a small (≈2 mmHg) short term lowering of blood pressure in mainly healthy adults.